Freeseer/freeseer/source/contribute/basics.rst

          need to be if you want to push your changes to a remote repo or pull in changes from a remote repo.

-.. [#f2] You can reference any issue on GitHub from a commit message, but you
+.. [#f2] You can reference any issue on GitHub via a commit message, but you
-         can only close an issue from a commit message if the issue belongs to the same repository as the commit.
+         can only close an issue via a commit message if the issue belongs to the same repository as the commit.
+In other words, you cannot close an issue from a commit message if it’s cross-repo.
+You’ll have to close it manually on GitHub.
+Keep this in mind when working on issues that belong to Freeseer’s documentation.